Wyoming Attractions October 11, 2018

 Buffalo got a bit of a popularity boost when the show Longmire debuted.

-The crime drama is set in a fictional town, but Buffalo (and the Busy Bee Cafe, in particular) were used as filming locations.
+The crime drama is set in a fictional town, but Buffalo (and the Busy Bee Cafe, in particular) were inspirations to the author.

 Every year, the town celebrates its reputation with Longmire Days!

 This multi-day festival is dedicated to the popular show and Buffalo's history as a wild western town.

 Today, Buffalo is one of the hidden gems of the Cowboy State.